 Microsoft says the Fluent Design System will be an ongoing project.
 Its first elements have already rolled out to Insiders in barely noticeable ways, and the project will continue through multiple updates past the Fall Creators Update.

 For even more robust cross-platform integration, Microsoft is utilizing the Microsoft Graph to pull information on people, conversations, projects, and content from the cloud to create a seamless experience across Windows, iOS, and Android.
-Windows 10 Fall Creators Update will essentially turn a Windows 10 PC into a central hubs for all of your devices regardless of platform.
+Windows 10 Fall Creators Update will essentially turn a

 The following features will leverage both the Microsoft Graph and the new Fluent Design System: